nicojs/typed-inject/README.md

 _If you are new to 'Dependency Injection'/'Inversion of control', please read up on it [in this blog article about it](https://medium.com/@samueleresca/inversion-of-control-and-dependency-injection-in-typescript-3040d568aabe)_

+_If you want to know more about how typed-inject works, please read [my blog article about it](https://medium.com/@jansennico/advanced-typescript-type-safe-dependency-injection-873426e2cc96)_

 ## 🗺️ Installation

 Install typed-inject locally within your project folder, like so: